 We have seen employers making genuine mistakes where they reuse job adverts from previous years.
 They forget to check and update the base salary offered or fail to calculate it to meet new National Minimum Wage requirements.

-Let’s look at how you can convert annual salary into the relevant hourly rate.
+Let’s look at how you can convert your annual salary into the relevant hourly rate.

 You will first convert annual pay into a weekly rate by using the following formula: